Way back in history:

 and it may re-size more clearly; the computer seems to know when the

-April 2009: Thanks to Keith Green for pointing out that Sid Farndon's older brother was Tom Farndon, a Coventry speedway rider and one of the greatest British speedway stars.
+front of that venerable Brafield landmark, "Fred's Hot Dog Stand".
+Thanks to Keith Green for pointing out that Sid Farndon's older brother was Tom Farndon, a Coventry speedway rider and one of the greatest British speedway stars.

-The crowded Heat One has 34 cars entered!
+The crowded Heat One has 34 cars entered.
 Here are Heats Two and Three.
 I see famous names in all three races.
 Graham Guthrie's report of the August 23 meeting,

 which sounds like it was a lot of fun (imagine Dirty Dennis staying in

-one piece and on four wheels, to finish in first place ---!).
+one piece and on four wheels, to finish in first place ---).
 Ken Mason sent me this scan of a 1958 Long Eaton programme,

 which matches some info received from Trevor Tennant, the son of Ralph